cvipera/PCBUILD/README.md

 # PCBUILD
-a web site to build a pc component by component and where you can share your build and buy all the part at the cheapest merchant site
+a web site to build a pc component by component and where you can share your build with others